davidroeca/web-app-orchestration-talk/talk/talk.rst

         # ...

 .. note::
-    * One file that defines how services interact
+    * One file that defines how your docker containers interact
-    * Think of it like package.json for your system dependencies
-    * In addition to setting up the reverse proxy, you can also set up database dependencies locally, which can run as separate containers.
-    * Similar to NGINX and the Node docker images, most popular database system developeres maintain their own respective docker images for public use
+    * Third party containers can be downloaded and utilized in this file to avoid introducing dependencies outside of the docker environment
+    * E.g. database, nginx

 ----